 Eggs and chicks

-After 28 days in an incubating cabinet the poults are hatched.
+After 28 days in an incubating cabinet, the poults are hatched.
 At a day old the turkey chicks are transported to growing sheds with up to 25,000 chicks the same age.
 The lighting is dim and the heat is kept permanently high.
-Many chicks die from heat, stress, heart attack, bullying, or starving to death since many are unable to find the food and water points without the guidance of their mothers.
+Many chicks die from heat, stress, heart attack, bullying, or starvation since many are unable to find the food and water points without the guidance of their mothers.

 An active ingredient in some of the antibiotics (including Baytril 10 per cent Oral Solution) given to turkeys is enrofloxacin, which is a form of fluoroquinolone.
-The use of this substance has been banned in poultry production in the US, yet continues to be used in the UK.
+The use of this substance has been banned in poultry production in the US, yet continues to be available and used in the UK.
 It is added to the drinking water of turkeys.
-When questioned by the Farm Animal Welfare Network, the US Food and Drugs Administration's Centre for Veterinary Medicine stated that the use of fluoroquinolones in poultry "causes the development of fluoroquinolone-resistant Camplyobacter, a pathogen to humans, in poultry", which is "a hazard to human health" (Farm Animal Network, 2008).
+About half a tonne of active ingredient of this antibiotic was sold for use in poultry production in 2015 to British Poultry Council members (which represent circa 90 per cent of all poultry killed for meat in the UK).
+Most of this was for turkey production.
+When questioned by the Farm Animal Welfare Network, the US Food and Drugs Administration's Centre for Veterinary Medicine stated that the use of fluoroquinolones in poultry "causes the development of fluoroquinolone-resistant Camplyobacter, a pathogen to humans, in poultry", which is "a hazard to human health.
 Campylobacter is a major cause of food poisoning in humans who have handled raw meat or cooked it insufficiently.
-Many people suffer from prolonged illnesses, causing hospitalisation, seizures and pseudo-appendicitis (M.B Skirrow Campylobacter enteritis - the first five years J. Hyg.
-Camb 1982)
+Many people suffer from prolonged illnesses, causing hospitalisation, seizures and pseudo-appendicitis.

-Turkeys are reared to be pathalogically obese.
+Turkeys are reared to be pathologically obese.
 They have clogged coronary vessels, distended fluid-filled pericardial sac, abdominal fluid and a gelatin-covered enlarged congested liver.
 Their hearts can actually explode.

 Artificial insemination spreads fowl cholera, a major bacterial disease of intensively reared turkeys.